jo-ui/LeetCode-problems/0205-isomorphic-strings/README.md

 <p>Two strings <code>s</code> and <code>t</code> are isomorphic if the characters in <code>s</code> can be replaced to get <code>t</code>.</p>

-<p>All occurrences of a character must be replaced with another character while preserving the order of characters.
+<p>All the occurrences of a character must be replaced with another character while preserving the order of characters.
 No two characters may map to the same character, but a character may map to itself.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>